Delegate, don't abdicate to manage your people

 Most people feel good when they have an opportunity to do good work.
 Human beings (and employees are in fact human beings, I promise you) get a lot of satisfaction from doing good work, but the problem is, they often don’t know what constitutes good work.
 They’ve not been given clear outcomes, and they’re given conflicting priorities and feedback.
 And so, they flounder, they make it up themselves, they disengage, and the job does not get done right.

-Delegating, on the other hand, is about discussing the job with the employee; explaining to them what the required outcomes of the job are; making it clear what good work looks like; asking for input and buy-in on the job; asking what the person needs to be able to deliver the required outcomes; agreeing on time frames and check-in points, and finally, agreeing on reporting and KPI’s for the work.
+Delegating, on the other hand, is about managing your people, discussing the job with the employee; explaining to them what the required outcomes of the job are; making it clear what good work looks like; asking for input and buy-in on the job; asking what the person needs to be able to deliver the required outcomes; agreeing on time frames and check-in points, and finally, agreeing on reporting and KPI’s for the work.
 (More about engaging your staff here)

 When you learn how to delegate while keeping your fingers on the pulse as opposed to keeping them crossed, you will start to build a great business… I promise you.